liamandaidan/liamandaidan/README.md

 ### Hi there 👋
 🏫 I have my diploma in Informatation Technology Software Development from SAIT.
-🔭 I’m currently looking for work.
+🔭 I’m currently working for interGen Studio!
-🌱 I’m currently learning how to use Node better.
 💬 Most confident in Java, been programming in it since 2016 on and off.
 ⚡ Hobbies: Ski racing/coaching, rock climbing, Esports, various TCG, and programmer by night 🦉
 ✈️ Known languages: Python, Java, React, JS, rusty with c++.